 Medicare PPO Advantage plans are not Medicare supplements.
 They work differently.

 Medicare PPOs are offered by several insurance carriers in Texas, which varies by county.
 Medicare PPO plans generally have a monthly premium which you will pay for the plan.
 Certain plans include the Part D prescription drug card.

-A TIP ABOUT MEDICARE PPOs: Enrollment into a Texas Medicare PPO plan is generally for the entire year, unless special circumstances occur in which Medicare will allow disenrollment.
-Some plans have small networks or expensive cost sharing for certain services.
+Enrollment into a Texas Medicare PPO plan is generally for the entire year, unless special circumstances occur in which Medicare will allow dis-enrollment.
+Some plans have small networks or expensive cost-sharing for certain services.
 For this reason, it’s important to work with an agent who can properly explain the plan’s rules to you.
 Also the plan’s benefits, formulary, pharmacy network, provider network, premium and/or copayments and coinsurance may change on January 1 of each year.